INTERPRETING CHINA IN INTERNATIONAL COOPERATION AND DIPLOMACY

 Finally, we would like to acknowledge the sinologists and decoding experts whose work has informed and inspired this project.
 We have included some key works in the list of references and thank Geremie Barmé, Magnus Fiskejö, Lars Fredén, Courtney Fung, Fredrik Fällman, Hurst Hannum, Isabel Hilton, Manoj Kawalramani, James Miles, Eva Pils, Nadège Rolland, Joshua Rosenzweig, Rolf Schwartz, Marina Svensson, and Jörg Wuttke for their insightful, generous, and encouraging comments on our drafts.

 Stockholm and Berlin

-Zhen Wang, Never Forget National Humiliation: Historical Memory in Chinese Politics and Foreign Relations, 2012, Columbia University Press, p.
-96
+Z. Wang, Never Forget National Humiliation: Historical Memory in Chinese Politics and Foreign Relations, New York, Columbia University Press, 2012, p.
+96.